erkandem/multi-dump-restore/README.md

 positional arguments:
   single_backup_path    path to ONE PARTICULAR backup e.g.
                         /home/user/db/bkp/20191123
-  backup_db_name        database from which the schema was dropped restore_db_name       database to which the schema should be restored to
+  backup_db_name        database from which the schema was dumped restore_db_name       database to which the schema should be restored to

 optional arguments:
   -h, --help            show this help message and exit --armed {True,False}  really execute commands? `False` by default
 ```

 ### Roadmap